gwu-libraries/social-feed-manager/docs/faq.rst

 Does Social Feed Manager capture photos and other media embedded in tweets?
 ---------------------------------------------------------------------------

-As of version m5, not yet.
-But this is something we're looking forward to implementing in the near term.
+As of version m5, no.  But this is something we're looking forward to implementing in the near term.